AlexWidman/widma-DM1595-JS/README.md

 -----

 * [index.html](/index.html) - open to run the tests.
 * [js/DinnerModel.js](/js/DinnerModel.js) - write code here.
 This is a skeleton for the model of the application, but it does not yet support the functionality needed (number of guests, selected dishes, et.c.).
-It also contains a first dummy hardcoded "database" to use as test data.
+* [js/dishesConst.js](/js/dishesConst.js) - a dummy hardcoded "database" to use as test data.
+Tests work with dishes 1, 2 and 100, you can modify the other dishes if you want to test more
 * [test/dinnerModel.test.js](/test/dinnerModel.test.js) - tests for the model.
 You do not need to modify these, but study how they are written.
 You might be asked to write more tests in the future.